COVID-19 NEWS AND UPDATES

 ACTIVITIES & SOCIAL DISTANCING

 Per the CDC and the President’s guidelines, we are strongly encouraging all of our residents to practice social distancing and remain in their apartment homes.
 We request that all residents refrain from gathering in common area spaces.
-Additionally, all congregate activities such as exercise classes, social gatherings, etc. have been cancelled until further notice.
+Additionally, all community activities that require congregating, such as exercise classes, social gatherings, etc. have been cancelled until further notice.
 The Fitness and Wellness centers are closed until further notice.
-Further, we have requested that residents limit their own trips to and from the community.
+In addition, we have requested that residents limit their own trips to and from the community.

-Some of our communities, because of the residents served in long term care, are no longer allowing residents to leave the community.
+Select communities are no longer allowing residents to leave the community, due to the safety and care for residents in long-term care programs.
 Should residents choose to leave, they will be required to quarantine themselves for 14 days upon return.

 Wesley Woods has cancelled congregate dining and has begun delivering all meals to the residents’ apartment home.